Cost Formulas for Inventories – FIFO, LIFO and Weighted Average Cost (IAS 2)

 Consignment arrangements

 Inventories delivered to another party (like a dealer or distributor) under a consignment arrangement remain on the delivering party’s statement of financial position until the criteria for revenue recognition are satisfied.
-Such consignment arrangements are outlined in IFRS 15.B77-B78.

 Recognition in P/L